Are You Under Too Much Stress? Symptoms, Treatment And Tips

 What are 3 alarming signs of stress?

 Three alarming signs of stress include chest pain, high blood pressure, and an increased risk of heart attack.
 Prolonged stress increases the risk of heart attacks by promoting inflammation and plaque buildup in the arteries.
-If you experience these symptoms, seek medical help promptly to manage stress and protect your health.
+If you experience these symptoms, seek medical help promptly to manage stress and care for your health.

 Can stress make you sick?